 Many publishers will have additional data that they could publish.
 Instead of ignoring this data and leaving it unpublished, OCDS encourages publishers to collaborate on the creation of extensions to the standard.

-Community and local extension are maintained by third-parties, or are maintained outside of the standard governance process.
-They might provide features needed by only a small number of publishers or users, or might be used to document a publisher's additional fields or codelist values.
+Other extensions are maintained by third parties, like OCDS publishers, and do not follow the governance process.
+These extensions might provide features which are needed by only a small number of publishers or users, or they might be used to document a specific publisher's additional fields or codelist values.

 Using existing extensions¶